-- A student's behavior is largely reflected in his or her class participation grades - Most issues remain at the classroom level - Teachers may send students to the Headmaster's office (or Dean of Student Culture's office) for disciplinary action. - Under the Headmaster's (or Dean of Student Culture's) discretion and direction, the student receives disciplinary action and then is instructed either a) to immediately call his or her parent(s) and explain the nature of the infraction and the consequence, or b) to wait and tell his or her parent(s) at home.
+- Most issues remain at the classroom level and are corrected by the teacher. - Teachers may send students to the Headmaster's office (or Dean of Students' office) for disciplinary action for behavior that is not quickly realigned following correction, or misaligned behavior of a more serious nature. - Under the Headmaster's (or Dean of Students) discretion and direction, the student receives disciplinary action and then is instructed either a) to immediately call his or her parent(s) and explain the nature of the infraction and the consequence, or b) to wait and tell his or her parent(s) at home.

-D. DEMERITS
+D. INFRACTIONS AND DEMERITS

-Behavioral demerits are earned for conduct infractions and are the primary means of monitoring student alignment with the behavioral standards and expectations of the Rhetoric School.
-All demerit-worthy offenses are brought to the RS Office and assigned/recorded under the direct supervision of the Headmaster and/or Dean of Student Culture.
+Behavioral infractions and demerits are earned for conduct violations and are the primary means of monitoring student alignment with the rules, standards, and expectations of the Rhetoric School.

-One (1) demerit results in a lunch detention.
-Each subsequent demerit a student earns results in, among other consequences, a corresponding day of lunch detention.
+All infraction and demerit-worthy offenses are brought to the RS Office and recorded under the direct supervision of the Headmaster and/or Dean of Students.
+Every infraction results in a corresponding lunch detention.
+Every demerit results in additional consequences, including, but not limited to, lunch detention(s), morning detention(s), suspension, or Behavioral Probation.

+Infractions are minor offenses that accumulate into demerits as outlined below.
+Demerits result from the accumulation of infractions or are given immediately for more significant violations of the rules, standards, and expectations of the school.
 Once a student acquires seven (7) demerits in a semester, he or she is placed on Behavioral Probation.
 Students on Behavioral Probation are ineligible to participate in extracurricular competitions, performances, or events for the period of their probation.
 See the section on Behavioral Probation below for further details.
 If a student continues to acquire demerits, he or she may be subject to additional consequences, depending on the severity and frequency of the student's behavior, including suspension and/or expulsion.

-Demerits are cleared at the end of each semester.
+Infractions and demerits are cleared at the end of each semester.